kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on a DME facility that he owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §171.157 and is installed in accordance with §171.159.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.157   Performance requirements.|§171.157]] and is installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.159   Installation requirements.|§171.159]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and maintenance manual that meets the requirement of §171.161.
+\(3\) A proposed maintenance organization and maintenance manual that meets the requirement of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.161   Maintenance and operations requirements.|§171.161]].

 \(4\) A statement of intention to meet the requirements of this subpart.